abierbaum/st2_testing/README.md

 st2_testing
 ===========

-Test area for sencha touch 2 code
+Experimental area for testing out some ST2 concepts.

+Don't use this code, you have been warned.